-Challenge number Detail of challenge The majority of pupils attending Vale View are from the local community - the school is situated in a highly deprived area in Dover with a deprivation indicator of 0.3 - in the 80 th percentile (ISDR 2017).
-At Vale View 20% of our learners are also learning English is an additional language.
-Many of which are from Eastern Europe and are in the early stages of English, with a number of Gypsy Roma heritage.
-1 Attainment and Achievement Many children join our school with a very low level of oral language and early reading skills.
+Challenge number Detail of challenge 1 Attainment and Achievement Many children join our school with a very low level of oral language and early reading skills.
 This is more prevalent in our Pupil Premium children.
 All children in our current Reception cohort joined us with communication and language skills that were below the expected level for their age and stage of development - of these 48% are Pupil Premium (September 2022).
+All children in our current Reception cohort joined us with communication and language skills that were below the expected level for their age and stage of development - of these 58% are Pupil Premium (September 2023).
 2 Attendance and Punctuality issues.
-Attendance of Pupil Premium children is generally lower than their peers; non-Pupil Premium attendance is currently 93% and attendance of our Pupil Premium cohort is 90% (December 2022) Over 50% of our pupils have had recurrent late marks since September 2021 - 44% are Pupil premium children and 15% are Non-Pupil Premium children - this has significantly reduced over the past year with 17% of our pupils having recurrant late marks, 97% are Pupil Premium and 3% Non-Pupil Premium (December 2022).
+Attendance of Pupil Premium children is generally lower than their peers; non- Pupil Premium attendance is currently 93% and attendance of our Pupil Premium cohort is 90% (December 2022).
+Attendance as at December 2023 is 92%, 91% Pupil Premium and 93% non-Pupil Premium Over 50% of our pupils have had recurrent late marks since September 2021 - 44% are Pupil premium children and 15% are Non-Pupil Premium children - this has significantly reduced over the past year with 17% of our pupils having recurrent late marks, 97% are Pupil Premium and 3% Non-Pupil Premium (December 2022).
+Punctuality as at December 2023 - 24% of pupils have recurrent late marks since September 2022, 52% of these are Pupil Premium children.
 Cultural barriers impact on the attendance of our EAL and GRT pupils.
 3 Home Environment There are a number of social and economic challenges faced by families, such as housing, transporting the children to and from school, resuming routines and lack of literacy skills within the family; this is particularly prevalent within our EAL families.
 Poor parental mental health impacts on the mental health and wellbeing of our pupils and their readiness to learn.
 It also impacts on the support that pupils are able to receive within the home environment.
 A higher proportion of our disadvantaged pupils have experienced Adverse Childhood Experiences than the non-disadvantaged pupils.
 4 Behaviour, Physical Health and Well-Being Pupil Premium children often present with social, emotional and mental health needs and are more likely to require support with their physical and mental health.
 Pupils are requiring support to self-regulate which will enable them to continue to access education.
 5 Equal Opportunities and Cultural Capital Pupil Premium children have been found to have fewer opportunities outside of school and less aspiration for their futures.